 Eat bananas.
 Cure cancer.
-And people share them with a click of the button and move on to the next cute cat picture.
-It’s really the lazy person’s way of learning.
+And people share them with a click of a button and move on to the next cute cat picture.
+It’s the lazy person’s way of learning.
 Although who doesn’t enjoy the cute cat pictures?

 But what are the facts?
-What can bananas do nor not do?
+What can bananas do or not do?
 Let’s start at the beginning.

 The actual study was published here (pdf) (or here, also pdf) in Food Science and Technology Research in 2009.
-I have several issues with the article with respect to the banana meme, especially in trying to make any conclusion that bananas have anything to do with “curing cancer” in humans:
+I have several issues with the article concerning the banana meme, especially in trying to make any conclusion that bananas have anything to do with “curing cancer” in humans.

-- The authors do not make one single claim (as best as I can tell) that there is tumor necrosis factor (TNF, which we will discuss in some detail below) in a banana.
-No, this article does not say anything about bananas having TNF.
-Really, nothing else I write about this article matters because the “Japanese researchers” just don’t make any claim whatsoever about TNF and bananas.
+- The authors do not make one single claim (as best as I can tell) that there are tumor necrosis factors (TNF, which we will discuss in some detail below) molecules in a banana.
+No, the Japanese research team did not say anything about bananas having TNF.
+Nothing else I write about this article matters because the “Japanese researchers” just don’t make any claim whatsoever about TNF and bananas.
 That should end the matter, but many of you would like to know why this myth started anyways.

 - The study is in a mouse model, and many animal model experiments have no applicability to human clinical results.
 The percentage of animal studies that is relevant to humans is small, that’s why there’s the old joke that “we’ve cured cancer in mice thousands of times.”
 So, even if the authors claimed that bananas had TNF (and that would be Nobel Prize-winning research), we have no clue as to whether it has any clinical impact.
 But let’s not forget that the authors make not a single claim that TNF is in bananas.

-- The article is published in a low impact journal.
+- The article is published in a low-impact journal.
 This journal has an impact factor of less than 1.0, which indicates a very low-quality journal and it’s not even indexed in PubMed, which further indicates its low value.
-But again, I need to remind everyone, no matter where they published this article, they did not claim that there was TNF in mice.
+But again, I need to remind everyone, no matter where they published this article, they did not claim that there was TNF in bananas.

 - There is no evidence presented that consuming bananas would induce the mouse to produce TNF – again, the bananas are used to produce an inflammatory response.